chetan4131/interview-que-set/react-questions-by-happy.md

 3. what is role of useState() hook and how it works?
 4. what is role of useEffect() hook and how it works and what is its use?
 5. what is Dependency Array in useEffect() hook?
-6. what is the meening of the empty array [] in useEffect?
+6. what is the meaning of the empty array [] in useEffect?

 ## Hooks - useContext/ useReducer
 1. what is the role of usereducer hook?